teamfor10/CT310Proj1/README.md

 •An Authentication Page - a simple hardwired authentication - hardcode at least 3 sets of credentials.
 One for each of you on the team and a third with Username: ct310.
 The password for this user is provided below.

 •Individual pages for each ingredient sold.
 For now, these are real pages in the sense there is a *.php file on the server for each ingredient.
-You will be assigned three ingredents that must appear on your site.
+You will be assigned three ingredients that must appear on your site.

 •Provision for commenting on an ingredient.
 Comments may only be entered by authenticated users.
 For Project 1 you need only redisplay the comment temporarily.
 To be clear, you need not yet build and archival store able to retain comments over time.
 That requirement will come in Project 2.

 •You need sanitize user input.
 Refer to this  Sanitize and Validate Data with PHP Filters  for a nice explanation of how best to sanitize input.

 •Each Ingredient needs a picture, and you must include an acknowledgement with each picture clearly showing the origin of the picture and in so doing indicating your right to use that image.

 •All your pages will carry a disclaimer on the footer in fine print which reads: "This site is part of a CSU CT 310 Course Project."
 The text "CT 310" will be a link to the course homepage.

 Appearance

 The appearance of your site must be professional.
 We recognize that at one level 'Professional' is a vague term, but you are an experienced consumer of web content and should have your own understanding now of what is and is not a well designed site.
 We will of course discuss this in class and if in serious doubt, ask.
 As a guide, here are some general hints:
-1.Design broadly how you entend to structure your pages before building them.
+1.Design broadly how you intend to structure your pages before building them.
 Answer for yourselves how you want layout to flow and then implement that flow consistently and smoothly.
 2.Keep it simple.
-A clean consistent reliable layout is better then one that is cluttered and inconsistent.
+A clean consistent reliable layout is better than one that is cluttered and inconsistent.
 3.You must use the Bootstrap Framework to support your implementation.
 Alternative Frameworks may be approved on case-by-case basis if a team wishes to ask.
 4.Have a color palette theme of your choice to maintain consistency and professional look and feel.
 5.Do think about font styling and size.
 Text elements whose size and appearance is out-of-step with its surroundings are visually jarring and generally unpleasant.